ralfbiedert/cheats.rs/content/_index.md

 ## <a name="type_aliases_and_casts"></a> Hello, Rust!

-If you have never seen Rust before (or to try the things below).
+If you have never seen Rust before, or if you want to try the things below:

 <div id="hellostatic">